United States Bill of Rights

 The Second Amendment

-The second amendment permits any person to lawfully keep and bear weapons if it is a means to keep order and security.
+The Second Amendment permits any person to lawfully keep and bear weapons as a means to maintain order and security.

-The third amendment states that no soldier can be harmed in any house, even if it is during a war.
-If a soldier hides in any house, the house owner has to permit violence.
-A soldier can only be killed or punished according to the law.
+The Third Amendment states that no soldier can be quartered in any house without the owner’s consent, even during wartime.
+A soldier can only be punished or harmed according to the law.

 The Fourth Amendment